Blistering at Johns Creek Dermatology

 The skin is composed of two layers, the epidermis and the dermis.
 The epidermis is the top layer of your skin; the dermis is the underlying connective tissue layer.
 The epidermis is attached to the dermis by small structures called hemidesmosomes.
 When blistering occurs, this attachment is loosened and the epidermis lifts off of the dermis, with fluid filling the resultant space.
 This basic mechanism is responsible for the formation of simple blisters such as blisters that occur when a new shoe rubs against your heel.

-Most blistering diseases of the skin, also known as bullous diseases because blisters are called bullae, are considered to be autoimmune diseases and develop when your immune system attacks your own tissues.
-They generally occur equally in men and women 40-50 years of age.
+Most blistering diseases of the skin are considered to be autoimmune diseases and develop when your immune system attacks your own tissues.
+They are also known as bullous diseases because blisters are called bullae, They generally occur equally in men and women 40-50 years of age.
 These blistering autoimmune skin diseases can be separated into four groups.
 A fifth disease, epidermolysis bullosa simplex, is an inherited type of blistering seen in newborns and infants, which we also can treat.

-All of these bullous diseases are serious and some may be life threatening.
-Dr. Timani is a highly trained physician who can diagnose your disease by studying slides of biopsies of your skin as well as other clinical tests, and who is knowledgeable about treatment of these diseases.
-Her specialty training in Dermatopathology makes Johns Creek Dermatology the practice of choice in the Atlanta area for diagnosing and treating blistering diseases of the skin.
+All of these bullous diseases are serious and some may be life-threatening.
+Dr. Timani, a highly-trained physician, uses clinical tests and the study of slides of biopsies of the skin to diagnose blistering or other skin diseases.
+Her specialty training in dermatopathology makes Johns Creek Dermatology the practice of choice in the Atlanta area for diagnosing and treating blistering diseases of the skin.